sunilkmaurya/FSGNN/README.md

 **ogbn-papers100M (large-scale dataset)**

-Improved model than mentioned in paper with extra FC layer.
+Improved model than mentioned in the paper with extra FC layer.
 Please run ```python process_large.py``` in folder named large_data first to create data splits.
+Pre-processed training splits (4-hops) are available for download [here](https://zenodo.org/record/5543949).
+Please download all pickle files and save them into large_data folder.

 Then run ```./run_ogbn_papers.sh``` to train the model.